Azure/onboarding-guidance/DevTest/Mobile DevOps/hockey-app.md

-# Fast Track for Azure Dev Test Solution - Mobile DevOps - HockeyApp Setup
+# Fast Track for Azure Dev Test Solution - Mobile DevOps - HockeyApp Step by Step Introduction

 This folder is work in progress, please stay tuned!

 ## Pre-Requisites
+* It is advisable to first complete the [Xamarin Test Cloud](xamarin-test-cloud.md) section.
+NOTE: You do not need to have access to Xamarin Test Cloud to complete the Hockey App step by step introduction.
-* You must have completed the [Xamarin Test Cloud](xamarin-test-cloud.md) section first.
+* If you have not completed the Xamarin Test Cloud section, download the [CreditCardValidatior.Droid.Zip file](https://github.com/xamarin/test-cloud-samples/raw/master/Quickstarts/downloads/CreditCardValidator.Droid.zip).
-* If you do not yet have a HockeyApp account, first [sign up for an account](https://rink.hockeyapp.net/registrations/new).
+* If you do not yet have a HockeyApp account, you can [sign up for a free account](https://rink.hockeyapp.net/registrations/new).
 Once you have submitted the form, you will need to verify your e-mail address.
+You can find out more about [Hockey App Plans and Pricing](https://hockeyapp.net/pricing/).

 ## Create a new HockeyApp Application
 1. Browse to your [HockeyApp Dashboard](https://rink.hockeyapp.net/manage/dashboard).